 Are parents required to volunteer?
 Are there any annual fundraisers?

 No and no. Parents are expected to homeschool their children and help their children do weekly work to be ready for classes the following week.
 This is their responsibility in the partnership with HLN.
 Parents are not required to volunteer for any tasks outside the home.
-We do invite parents who are interested to serve as greeters or hosts for our Classroom Observation Days or Open House.
-Parents are also invited to help with any of our other family events.
+HLN does invite parents who are interested to serve as greeters or hosts for our Classroom Observation Days or Open House.
+Parents are also invited to help with any of the other family events.

 Regarding fundraisers: HLN is an independent tutorial and is not supported by outside funding from churches or donors.
 HLN runs solely on yearly enrollment fees and tuition.